luigisaetta/obdii/README.md

 ## Last update:     02/01/2018
 ##                  luigi.saetta@gmail.com

-This repository contains most of the work I have done to develop, a working prototype for my idea of a Connected Car.
+This repository contains most of the work I have done to develop a working prototype for my idea of a Connected Car.

 Following, some details: